AI Survey Open-End Analysis: Cluster 500+ Free-Text Answers Into Real Themes

 What to feed the AI

-• The cleaned responses, deduped, with empty/spam entries removed.
+• The cleaned responses, deduped, with empty and spam entries removed.

-• Stop-list of generic themes to avoid (“other feedback”, “general comments”).
+• A stop-list of generic themes to forbid (“other feedback”, “general comments”).

 • The respondent segment (job role, region, plan tier) if you want segmented clusters.